This film is part of Free

 Overview

-With coal prices rising and harsh winters in recent memory, post-war Britain was understandably grumpy.
+With coal prices rising and harsh winters in recent memory, postwar Britain was understandably grumpy.
 The irascible Charley featured in a series of cartoon propaganda shorts communicating many new policies of Clement Atlee’s Labour government, which promised a brighter future ahead.
-Charley was always quickly turned around with the promise of jam tomorrow, but post-war austerity was still a bitter pill for many to swallow.
+Charley was always quickly turned around with the promise of better days ahead, but postwar austerity was still a bitter pill for many to swallow.
+But the film is marred by the grossly racist caricature that serves as Charley’s guide and teacher: a crass representation of the spirit of coal that is very clearly inspired by ‘blackface’ minstrel performances.
+The offence is compounded by the character repeatedly addressing Charley as ‘master’.
+The film is included here not just as a record of its subject, but as evidence that this kind of racist characterisation was not uncommon even in official filmmaking at this time - and for long after.

 The seven Charley films released between 1948 and 1949 were all produced by Halas & Batchelor Cartoon Films, who would go on to make Britain’s first animated feature film, Animal Farm, in 1954.